kizzanaome/cord-fe-challenge-2022/README.md

 - Error handling in the axios functionality to cater for any errors
 - Dropdown the search filter component when on mobile or mini tablet to improve userability
 - Add scroll effect on the genre filter and the genres of each movie
-- Add lazy loading on fetched data to help
 - add a few tests to test the UI components of the app and the axios API requests
 - Host the app on netlify for easy accessibility
 - Added gif to read me.
+- Add Pagination on the discover page.

 ### Technologies used